julieckim/sample-plant-narrative/README.md

 ## Quassia amara

 _Quassia amara_ is a plant named after Graman Kwasimukambe (also known as Kwasi), an Afrodescendant naturalist who lived in Surinam in the eighteenth century.
+This particular image of _Quassia amara_ was published in William Curtis' famed _The Botanical Magazine; Or, Flower-Garden Displayed_, one of the leading botanical publications of its time.
+The artist who created the image is Sydenham Edwards <span data-mouseover-image-zoomto="646,798,800,724">Illustration caption</span>.

 <param ve-image
        url="https://www.biodiversitylibrary.org/pageImage/469068"
        label="Quassia amara"
        description="Botanical illustration from William Curtis' Botanical Magazine" license="Public domain"
-       region="646,798,800,724">
+       fit="contain">

 ## Map